orbitmines/archive/projects/2028? Project - Library.md

 - Develop a program which is encoded in the network?
 - Change a number in the code, change the code whatever.

-Goal: Learn how to represent
+Goal: Learn how to represent assembly minimally.

 Each module with learnable time/space min/max complexity.
 - Minimize time complexity.